CVPP FAQ's

 Your licensing or governing veterinary board can provide a letter of good standing.

-What is IVAPM looking for in the case reports?
+What should be included in the case reports?

 What are the options for meeting the CE requirement?